 - What are their strengths and weakness?

 3. Make it Easy yet Addictive:

 A little addiction goes a long way in retaining users to your game.
 There are certain foolproof elements that help make a game addictive.
-Your game should be easy and fun with a gradually increasing difficulty level.
+Your game should be easy, fast paced and fun with a real life art style and a gradually increasing difficulty level.
 Also, players tend to lose interest in lengthy games.
 To keep them engaged create short levels with a lot of unlockable content.
 In a long run, you can retain users with frequent updates and freebies on holidays and occasions.

 4. Identify the key Platforms: